Trevbytes/Chickpeas/README.md

 ## Testing

-This project has been tested for display responsiveness throughout development.
-I have tested the site in all display sizes in Chrome Dev Tools, Chrome, Firefox, Opera, Edge and Android devices.

-The testing and debugging of this project was done extensively in Chrome Dev Tools throughout the project.
-The process would typically go as follows:

-- Create a function/feature.
-- Test that function and try to break the function using unexpected input and having friends and family test the function.
-- Fix the bugs.
-- Create next function/feature.
-- Repeat.

-This project have been reviewed/tested by an experienced web developer.
-A mentor provided by Code Institute during my studies.

-This project has been peer reviewed/tested within Code Institute's Slack channel.

-This project have been reviewed/tested by friends and family.
+This project as be throughly tested throughout development.
 Some of the main testing of features included:

 - Register/Create a new user.
 - Create a recipe.